Uberspace/lab/source/guide_offen.rst

 Populate the config file
 -------------------

-For Offen to run on your Uberspace you will need to populate this `.env` file with the following:
+For Offen to run on your Uberspace you will need to populate this :code:`.env` file with the following:

 A Secret
 ------------